Testerinopapa/paint-and-guess/backend/README.md

 5. Round ends when time expires or all players guess correctly
 6. Next round starts with a new drawer
 7. Game continues until players leave

+## Operational Notes

+- Clients send heartbeat pings every ~15 seconds.
+The backend marks players as disconnected if no heartbeat arrives within `PLAYER_STALE_HEARTBEAT_MS`, and removes them entirely after the grace period.
+This keeps room capacity accurate even when browsers disconnect abruptly.
+- A background sweep runs every `ROOM_SWEEP_INTERVAL_MS` to persist rooms to the database, broadcast stale disconnects, and delete empty rooms automatically.
+- Inspect or edit the SQLite database with `npm run prisma:studio`.